Guzaarish (film): Pre-production works

 Like all his other films, Bhansali preferred shooting at a studio.
 Bhansali says, "I like to construct sets and then light it up.
 It is a part of my story telling.
 My story needs a setting and I like to create that ambiance."
 Hence he chose Filmcity, Mumbai to shoot the movie.
 Before the actual filming started, Hrithik Roshan spent time with a lot of patients to understand his role better and get into the skin of his character.
 He revealed that he used to ".. spend six hours with the patients, initially once a week and then once a month.
 I used to go to understand what they go through, what they think, what their needs are.
 They have taught me a lot of things.
 So if I have benefited from this experience so much, I am sure that when people see the film and understand the character, they will get a lot to learn".

 Since Roshan's character was a paraplegic, Bhansali wanted to give him a natural look.
 Hence he was instructed by the director not to indulge in his regular workouts since he cannot look fit and trim in the film, so as to give touches of authenticity to his character.
 The movie is set in Goa, and hence, Bhansali wanted to give a Portuguese touch to his frames.
 Sumit Basu, the Art Director, created Ethan's House in Mehboob Studio with a very Spanish/Portuguese flavour and the auditorium for magic acts, the court room, Martin's Bar in Yash Raj Studio.
 Also keeping in mind the costumes Bhansali hired Sabhyasachi Mukerjee as the costume designer, who had worked Bhansali in Black.
-Mukherjee had earlier worked in the film Raavan with Aishwarya Rai the same year.
+Mukherjee had earlier worked in the film Raavan with Aishwarya Rai Bachchan the same year.

-Make-up artist, Ojas M. Rajani was hired to do Aishwarya Rai's make-up for the movie.
+Make-up artist, Ojas M. Rajani was hired to do Aishwarya Rai Bachchan's make-up for the movie.